Virus hits 100,000 cases as it upends lives, livelihoods

 The 100,000 figure of global infections is largely symbolic but dwarfs other major outbreaks in recent decades.
 SARS, MERS and Ebola affected far fewer people but had higher mortality rates.

-The head of the UN's food agency, the World Food Program, warned of the potential for “absolute devastation” as the outbreak's effects ripple through Africa and the Middle East.
+The head of the UN's food agency, the World Food Programme, warned of the potential for “absolute devastation” as the outbreak's effects ripple through Africa and the Middle East.

 Yet even as COVID-19, the disease caused by the virus, reached new territory, it was retreating in China, where it first emerged late last year, and slowing in South Korea, another major epicentre.